How to make a GIF

 Ready to make some GIFs?!

-An even better thing to do is edit videos yourself down to the exact timeframe you want for your GIF, then make a GIF out of that shorter clip.
+However, we suggest that you try editing short videos yourself down to the exact timeframe you want for your GIF, then make a GIF out of that shorter clip.
 It helps you retain image quality, which is an important step in making a GIF.
 Grainy clips just won’t do.
-There are two great ways to do this.
+There are two great ways to turn video into GIF on Mac.

 One of the best apps for turning a movie into a GIF is Gifox.
 It allows you to make any video into a GIF!
 Here’s how: